Jenny Tonge, Baroness Tonge: Election and PMQs

-In 1997, Tonge was elected to Parliament, representing Richmond Park.
+At the 1997 general election she was elected to Parliament, representing Richmond Park.
 While in the House of Commons, she was Liberal Democrat spokesperson on International Development from 1997 to 2003, and then the party spokesperson for children from 2003 to 2004.

-In 2002, during the Emmanuel College creationism controversy, she asked Prime Minister Tony Blair if he was "happy to allow the teaching of creationism alongside Darwin's theory of evolution in state schools".
+In 2002, during the Emmanuel College creationism controversy, she asked Prime Minister Tony Blair whether he was "happy to allow the teaching of creationism alongside Darwin's theory of evolution in state schools".
 Blair replied that he supported a "diverse school system", and praised the teachers at Emmanuel College for their commitments to "deliver[ing] better results for our children".
 Tonge was concerned about Blair's response, because it implied the government was "prepared to accept money from anybody, regardless of the doctrine or religious beliefs of the donor".

-Visit to Gaza Strip (2003)
+Visit to Gaza Strip

-In 2003, Tonge and Labour MP Oona King visited the Gaza Strip.
-At a subsequent press conference after their return, Tonge compared Gaza Strip living conditions for Palestinians to conditions Jews had suffered in the Warsaw Ghetto during World War II.
+In 2003 Tonge and the Labour Party MP Oona King visited the Gaza Strip.
+At a subsequent press conference after their return, Tonge compared living conditions for Palestinians in the Gaza Strip to conditions Jews had suffered in the Warsaw Ghetto during the Second World War.
 Tonge said "You are almost getting a situation like the Warsaw ghetto.
 People can't get in or out.
 They can't work, they can't sell anything.
-There is this gradual squeeze", adding "It was an apartheid system."
+There is this gradual squeeze", adding, "It was an apartheid system."
 Tonge recommended economic sanctions be applied against Israel and for European Union or United Nations troops be sent to Gaza.
 Tonge and King claimed that an Israeli soldier wielding a grenade had confronted them when they tried to leave the Gaza Strip.

-Yad Vashem museum chair Avner Shalev criticized Tonge and King for making the comparison with conditions under Nazi rule.
+Yad Vashem museum chair Avner Shalev criticised Tonge and King for making the comparison with conditions under Nazi rule.

-Palestinian suicide bombers (2004)
+Palestinian suicide bombers

-In January 2004, Tonge was sacked as the Liberal Democrat children's spokeswoman by the party leader, Charles Kennedy.
+In January 2004 Tonge was dismissed as the Liberal Democrat children's spokeswoman by the party leader, Charles Kennedy.
 At a pro-Palestinian parliamentary meeting, Tonge had said of Palestinian suicide bombers: "If I had to live in that situation – and I say that advisedly – I might just consider becoming one myself".
 She repeated her comments on Sky News, but added, "I do not condone suicide bombers, nobody can condone them".
 Tonge refused to apologise, commenting "I was just trying to say how, having seen the violence and the humiliation and the provocation that the Palestinian people live under every day and have done since their land was occupied by Israel, I could understand".

 Kennedy said her comments were "completely unacceptable" and "not compatible with Liberal Democrat party policies and principles", adding "there can be no justification, under any circumstances for taking innocent lives through terrorism".
 Tonge said that suicide bombers' actions are "appalling and loathsome" but that "we have to try and understand where they are coming from and understand the situation in which they live."

 Tonge retired from the House of Commons at the 2005 general election, and was made a life peer and member of the House of Lords later in the year.